BradyHammond/Reputation-API/README.md

 $ gunicorn run:app
 ```
 To stop the server type `Ctrl+C` in the command-line.
 To exit the virtual environment type `deactivate` in the command-line.

+Included with the API is basic unit testing.
+To run the provided unit tests ensure that your virtual environment is active and then run the command `python3 -m unittest tests/test_api.py`.
+There are currently 8 test cases.
+If a test case fails please create an issue in this git repository and include the failure message.
 # Usage
 POST requests to the API should be of the following format and hit the endpoint "/reputation":
 ```